giantswarm/docs/src/content/tutorials/connectivity/ingress/multi-nginx-ic/index.md

 Some use cases for this might be:

-- An ingress controller that is behind an internal ELB for traffic between services within the VPC (or a group of peered VPCs)
+- An ingress controller that's behind an internal ELB for traffic between services within the VPC (or a group of peered VPCs)
 - An ingress controller behind an ELB that already terminates SSL
 - An ingress controller with different functionality or performance

 Most ingress nginx controller configuration options have controller-wide defaults.
 They can also be override on a per-ingress resource level.

-In each case below, one installs a second ingress nginx controller with a different global-only configuration and a separate ingressClass. ingress resources managed by this ingress nginx controller installation can still be customized on a per-ingress resource level.
+In each case below, one installs a second ingress nginx controller with a different global-only configuration and a separate ingress class.
+Ingress resources managed by this ingress nginx controller installation can still be customized on a per-ingress resource level.

 Further information on configuring ingress nginx controller can be found on the [Advanced ingress configuration]({{< relref "/tutorials/connectivity/ingress/configuration/index.md" >}}) page.

 ## Quick installation instructions for a second ingress nginx controller

 1. Install a second ingress nginx controller App (and subsequent apps) with a different global-only configuration.
-2. Change the `ingressClassName` to the appropriate ingressClass name.
-Make sure the ingressClass name and controller value of each ingress controller do not collide with each other.
+2. Change the `ingressClassName` to the appropriate ingress class name.
+Make sure the ingress class name and controller value of each ingress controller don't collide with each other.

-## Set the ingressClassName of each ingress
+## Set the ingress class name of each ingress

-__Note__ that if you are running multiple ingress controllers you need to use the appropriate `ingressClassName` in your ingress resources, e.g.
+__Note__ that if you are running multiple ingress controllers you need to use the appropriate `ingressClassName` in your ingress resources, for example.

 ```yaml
 ...